-This annual report does not include an audit or attestation report of our registered public accounting firm regarding our internal control over financial reporting.
-Our management's report was not subject to audit or attestation by our registered public accounting firm pursuant to temporary rules of the SEC that permit us to provide only management's report in this annual report.
+This annual report does not include an attestation report of our registered public accounting firm regarding internal control over financial reporting.
+Management's report was not subject to attestation by our registered public accounting firm pursuant to temporary rules of the Securities and Exchange Commission that permits us to provide only management's report in this annual report.